 - 1.1 This Code is intended as a guide for members of the Board of Governors and its Committees (including external co-opted members of all Board committees).
 It indicates the standards of conduct which are expected of them in carrying out their legal duties, and as such is aimed at promoting effective and well- informed governance.
-It is not intended to be a definitive or authoritative statement of law. - 1.2 In addition to this Code, members are recommended to familiarise themselves with the following documents: - a) The Instrument of the Government; - b) The Articles of Government; - c) The Standing Orders; - d) The Corporate Strategic Framework - e) The Memorandum of Assurance and Accountability entered into with the Higher Education Funding Council for Wales (HEFCW); - f) The Higher Education Code of Governance, published by the Committee of University Chairs - g) The Financial Management Code (HEFCW) - 1.3 The above are not an exhaustive statement of duties, powers or provisions and governors should refer to the source documents listed.
+It is not intended to be a definitive or authoritative statement of law. - 1.2 In addition to this Code, members are recommended to familiarise themselves with the following documents: - a) The Instrument of the Government; - b) The Articles of Government; - c) The Standing Orders; - d) The Corporate Strategic Framework - e) The Terms and Conditions of Funding entered into with the Higher Education Funding Council for Wales (HEFCW or its successor CTER 'the Regulator'); - f) The Higher Education Code of Governance, published by the Committee of University Chairs - g) The Financial Management Code (the Regulator) - 1.3 The above are not an exhaustive statement of duties, powers or provisions and governors should refer to the source documents listed.
 If a governor is in doubt about the provisions of any of these documents, they should contact the Clerk to the Board. - 1.4 Acceptance of appointment as a member of the Board of Governors will be construed as acceptance of this Code.